 Getting a 95% loan-to-value (LTV) mortgage will allow you to borrow 95% of the cost of the property you wish to buy.
 The rest is paid by your deposit.

 95% mortgages are great for people who want to get on the property ladder sooner rather than later.
 However, if you’re able to put down a bigger deposit, you should consider doing it as you’ll be offered a wider variety of mortgage options with lower interest rates.

 If you aren’t able to save for a bigger deposit, there are still some competitive deals on offer for those with smaller deposits.

 Banks and lenders offering 95% mortgages

-Here are a list of some of the banks, building societies and lenders currently offering 95% mortgages.
-With most mortgage deals, you’ll be expected to pay some upfront fees, so visit each lender to learn what these are with your chosen lender before you apply.
+Here is a list of some of the banks, building societies and lenders currently offering 95% mortgages.
+With most mortgage deals, you’ll be expected to pay some upfront fees, so check what these are with your chosen lender before you apply.

 How do I qualify for a 5% deposit mortgage?

 To qualify for a 5% deposit mortgage: